 Ride the Incredicoaster, the Inside Out Emotional Whirlwind, and Toy Story Midway Mania.
 Disney’s California Adventure is a must-visit for Disney fans visiting LA.

-41 – Brave the Apocalypse at Six Flags Magic Mountain
+42 – Brave the Apocalypse at Six Flags Magic Mountain

 Impressively, Six Flags Magic Mountain holds the world record for most roller coasters in an amusement park, meaning screams are guaranteed.

-42 – Ride the Tornado at Six Flags Hurricane Harbor
+43 – Ride the Tornado at Six Flags Hurricane Harbor

 Prefer water parks over old-school coasters?
 Look no further than Hurricane Harbor!

 After climbing seven stories to Tornado’s peak, you’ll look down into the funnel where you swirl around like you’re, well, in a tornado!

-43 – Visit Legoland!
+44 – Visit Legoland!

 Over two million LEGO bricks reconstruct the Big Apple at Legoland California, a wondrous theme park that also boasts a water park and an aquarium.
 While more oriented towards kids, it’s still one of the most fun things to do in Los Angeles.

+The LEGO® Movie™ 2 Experience gives everybody the chance to go behind the scenes of the movie.
 Fancy an overnight stay?
 The Legoland hotels offer interactive LEGO Castle themed rooms: either Knights & Dragons, Royal Princess, or Magic Wizard.

-44 – Dance the night away in the LA clubs
+45 – Dance the night away in the LA clubs

 Be sure to keep your camera handy as these clubs are known for being celebrity hotspots!

-45 – Ride the Wheel at Pacific Park
+46 – Ride the Wheel at Pacific Park

-Around the corner, the Santa Monica Pier boasts swanky restaurants, food carts, and plenty of souvenir shops too.
+Around the corner, the Santa Monica Pier boasts swanky restaurants, food carts and plenty of souvenir shops too.

-46 – Ascend Angels Flight Railway
+47 – Ascend Angels Flight Railway

 The historic Angels Flight Railway has been transporting guests up and down the world’s shortest track since 1901, these days zipping between Hill Street and Grand Avenue on Bunker Hill.